TheCodesUprising/ocr-my-mess/README.md

 ### From Conda (Recommended)

 This is the easiest and most reliable way to get started.
-The Conda environment, defined in the `config/conda/environment.yml` file, includes all Python dependencies as well as external binaries like Tesseract, Unpaper, and jbig2dec.
+The Conda environment, defined in the `config/conda/environment.yml` file, includes all Python dependencies as well as external binaries like Tesseract, and jbig2dec.
 This ensures you have the latest compiled versions, which are often more recent and performant than the ones provided by your operating system's package manager.

 1.  **Create and activate the Conda environment:**
     ```bash